Introduction

 Importance of Drying Time

-• Allow each coat Preventing Cracks: It is crucial to allow each coat to dry completely before applying the next to prevent issues like cracking or bubbling.
+- Make sure to let each coat Preventing Cracks: It is crucial to allow each coat dry completely before adding the next one.
+This helps avoid problems like cracking or bubbling.

-• Avoiding Elongated Ridges: Proper drying is vital to avoid elongated ridges, which can arise from applying the next coat too soon or using excessive pressure during application.
+- Avoiding Elongated Ridges: Proper drying is crucial to prevent elongated ridges, which can happen if you apply the next coat too soon or press too hard.

 Technique Matters